 - All people arriving in Oman must have a PCR test at least 72-hours before their scheduled arrival and to present a certified medical certificate of a negative COVID-19 test result.

-- All arrivals into Oman from any country will be required to undergo another COVID-19 PCR test on arrival, wear Tarrasud+ bracelet, and isolate for 7 days.
+- All arrivals into Oman from any country will be required to undergo another COVID-19 PCR test on arrival, wear Tarrasud+ bracelet, and isolate in an approved establishment at their own expense for 7 days.

 - The minimum stay period as on 20 January 2021 is 8 days.